 The type of magnesium really does matter.

-- Epsom salts aren’t always tolerated if you have an issue with sulfur.
+- Epsom salts (Magnesium sulphate) for baths (or lotions) are high in sulphur aren’t always tolerated if you have an issue with sulphur.

 How much magnesium?

 I never guess and use hair mineral tests to be guided on the amount.
 Just to mention, during increased stress, a Pandas/Pans flare or virus etc. it is rapidly depleted.
 It may be necessary to increase magnesium during these times by double.